 Over the last five years, I have gone to every-other-week, to 10 days or sometimes weekly.
 I also changed the type of bodywork I receive.
 Now, I need more fascia work to address scar tissue, and we're looking at structure and movement patterns because the massage was no longer giving me the relief it did at first.
 That may be due to age, hypothyroidism, post-menopause, …. who knows.
 This work, Rolfing, also has a different type of delivery.
-She uses her feet.
+She also uses her feet.
 It can sometimes be painful for me, BUT so worth the release of my physical pain afterward.
 As I am a wheelchair user, I find I need my hip flexors stretched.
 I also have my legs stretched from my glutes to my heels.
 I can feel the pain in my body release with every stretch.

 My needs are lovingly cared for at Bull City Soles Massage & Bodywork Studio.

 I know there is one other big obstacle, is the location accessible?
 When Julie moved to this location on Guess Road, she took the extra care and made an accessible ADA bathroom fitted so that people like me can utilize her bodywork.
 All of her tables are also electronic, so they move up and down for a secure and easy transfer.
 That is more than I can say for many doctor offices I have visited.
 Also, Julie is making accessible spaces in her office park, educating that people with disabilities are also part of the community, and they need the extra space for parking.

 Costs vary from area to practice.
 Insurance sometimes covers this cost; others do not.
 It is worth taking my lunch to work, fixing dinner at home, and having funds to care for my body.
 It is a priority for me.
 I want to be part of life, engage, converse, and not be disabled by pain and medication.